April: A Month of Troublemaking

 Now the refrain: Be safe.
 Be well.
 STAY HOME OR MASK UP.
 And as always… WASH YOUR HANDS!

-Stress, Mental Health, Harassment, & Bullying Hazard Awareness Resources
+Stress, Mental Health, Harassment, & Bullying Hazard Awareness Resources (2026 Update)

 Recently, the IATSE offered a workshop titled “Stress, Mental Health, Harassment & Bullying Hazard Awareness”, which Jess Westra, the Local’s President and Chair of the Education and Safety Committee took.
 She said the workshop was a lot of statistics, and “made me feel like everywhere is better than America.
 We need to be better and stop being proud of our insane hours.”
 Now that we’re all experiencing involuntary down time, it seems like a good time to change our mindset and try to do better by ourselves.